-When Christie Sapphire 4K40-RGBH is turned on for the first time, a Hawkeye calibration is performed and this is considered the factory-level calibration.
+When Christie Sapphire[®] 4K40-RGBH is turned on for the first time, a Hawkeye calibration is performed and this is considered the factory-level calibration.
 Subsequent calibrations are considered field-level calibrations.

-Christie Sapphire 4K40-RGBH can fully operate in both 100-120 VAC limited power mode and 200-240 VAC full power mode.
+Christie Sapphire[®] 4K40-RGBH can fully operate in both 100-120 VAC limited power mode and 200-240 VAC full power mode.
 A Hawkeye calibration must be performed again when switching between power modes.

 - 1. Open the Hawkeye software. - 2.
 Make sure the projector subnet and computer subnet match. - 3.
-Connect the designated Hawkeye calibration camera and the spectroradiometer with the Hawkeye software. - 4.
-Place the camera as centered and close to the image as possible while having full screen visible and not obstructing light path. - 5.
-Make sure auto focus is set on the camera. - 6.
-To verify the camera placement, switch to the Camera tab. - 7.
-Switch to the Alignment tab. - 8.
-Verify all four test patterns have good alignment. - 9.
-Aim the spectroradiometer toward the center of the image. - 10.
+Connect the spectroradiometer with the Hawkeye software. - 4.
+Aim the spectroradiometer toward the center of the image. - 5.
 Run Hawkeye calibration.